-Rattleback partnered with Schenck, one of the 50 largest accounting and consulting firms in the U.S. by revenue, in 2015 to redesign its corporate website.
-In the 14 months following the site’s launch, the firm has:
+Rattleback partnered with Schenck (now part of CliftonLarsonAllen), one of the 50 largest accounting and consulting firms in the U.S. by revenue, in 2015 to redesign its corporate website.
+In the 14 months directly following the site’s launch, the website helped the firm:

 Portraying a Leading Firm

-Schenck takes an integrated approach to delivering services to clients, with service line and industry specialists working in collaboration.
+Schenck (acquired by CliftonLarsonAllen in 2018) takes an integrated approach to delivering services to clients, with service line and industry specialists working in collaboration.
 An important component of the redesign of the site was reflecting this team approach and a dedication to not just meeting clients’ compliance needs, but helping them grow and achieve their vision for their organization.

 The Constraints of the Previous Website

 Simultaneously, the marketing team was literally hemmed in by its existing website.
 The site’s navigation had become cumbersome.
 It wasn’t responsive or at all mobile-friendly.
 The CMS they were using was no longer supported.
-And, the site was unable to accept credit card payments despite the fact the firm runs a lot of paid events and workshops.
-Processing payments for the firm’s growing list of events was pulling people away from higher value activities.
+And, the site was unable to accept credit card payments despite the fact the firm ran a lot of paid events and workshops.
+Processing payments for the firm’s growing list of events was pulling people away from higher-value activities.